Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ## Shift installation in Nuke

-To install Shift and open the Shift UI with a menu entry within Nuke, it is required to set up Shift in the user init and menu Python files from Nuke.
-Shift can be added to the user init and menu files from Nuke's preference folder (*<home directory>/.nuke*) or to a custom init and menu files inside a custom folder structure.
+To install Shift and open it through a *menu.py* entry within Nuke, it is required to set up Shift in the user *init.py* and **menu.py*.py* Python files from Nuke.
+Shift can be added to the user *init.py* and *menu.py* files from Nuke's preference folder (*<home directory>/.nuke*) or to a custom *init.py* and *menu.py* files inside a custom folder structure.
 If the directory where these files are stored is a path sourced by Nuke, they will be automatically executed on startup.

-### Init
+### Init File

 In the *init.py* file is required to configure the requirements for Shift to work in Nuke batch and interactive modes.
 For that purpose is only required to add the Shift installation path to the **PATH** environment variable.